 How to apply for the Schengen visa

+You can apply for a Schengen visa as early as 90 days before your trip.
 To know where you should apply for the Schengen visa, the main criterion is the country where you’ll be spending the longest time for your trip.
 Assuming you are spending the same amount of time in more than one country, then the next criterion you’ll be looking at is the Schengen area country where you first enter.

 Many of the Schengen area countries have embassies here in Singapore and to start the application process, most of them require booking an appointment.
 I have personally applied in the Danish, Spanish and Polish embassies for my Schengen visa.